NICHD-BSPC/intro-rnaseq-hpc/lessons/wk8_lesson01_LRT_results.md

 ---
 title: "DGE analysis using LRT in DESeq2"
 author: "Harvard HPC Staff, Adapted by Sally Chang at NICHD"
-date: "Last Modified March 2025"
+date: "Last Modified May 2025"
 ---

 Approximate time: 60 minutes